 You might feel like everyone in the class apart from you is doing the play date thing but they really aren’t.
 It’s usually the case that one or two, very extroverted, parents are inviting lots of children round for play dates and then those play dates are being reciprocated.
 Your child will not be a social pariah if you don’t join the play date circuit.

 If you do want to give your child the opportunity to socialise outside school but don’t fancy having people in your space, you can always suggest a meet up somewhere else.
 Play dates at the park or the soft play often feel more casual than those that take place at home and their is less pressure for you to be the host.

 You can also take your children to after school activities where they can socialise with other children.
 Scouting is particularly good as you drop them off and pick them up afterwards so no need to make small talk while you wait for them.

 Having Two Children is Actually Easier for Introverts

 The best way to avoid having to socialise your child with strangers is to provide them with a companion.
 While the decision to have a child should obviously be based on more than you’re keenness to avoid socialising I do highly recommend introvert parents have two children.
 Not only will you feel less pressure to find playmates for them, it’s also likely to lead to more alone time for you in the long run.

 …don’t get a dog.
 It’s likely your children will, throughout their childhood, beg you for a puppy.
 Don’t do it.
-If you thought being an introvert parent was bad, you really don’t want to try introvert dog ownership.
-You might think A puppy is a nice idea but dog people are extroverts.
+If you thought parenting as an introvert was bad, you really don’t want to try being an introvert dog owner.
+You might think a puppy is a nice idea but dog people are extroverts.
 They love small talk.
 Every time you walk the dog strangers will talk to you and it will be worse than being pregnant again.
 Stick to cats, they hate other people too.